Jamba15/TopologyShapesDynamics/README.md

 This repository contains the code to reproduce the results presented in the paper "Topology Shapes Dynamics on Higher-Order Networks" and relevant supplementary material.
 The repository is structured as follows:

-<u>SUPPLEMENTARY MATERIAL:</u>
+SUPPLEMENTARY MATERIAL:
-The [Supplementary Information](Supplementary Material.pdf) includes background information on Topology and Dynamics of higher-order networks and we provide details about the figures of the main text, the Supplementary Videos and the Supporting Codes
+The [Supplementary Material](Supplementary%20Material.pdf) includes background information on Topology and Dynamics of higher-order networks and we provide details about the figures of the main text, the Supplementary Videos and the Supporting Codes